NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 :::

 ### ContractFactory's
-A contract factory is an abstraction used to deploy new smart contracts.
+A `ContractFactory` is an abstraction used to deploy new smart contracts.
 You can get one in **Buidler** using `await ethers.getContractFactory("ContractName")`.

-When you deploy a contract using a ContractFactory you get a Contract instance.
+When you deploy a contract using a `ContractFactory` you get a `Contract` instance.
 This is the object that has a JavaScript function for each of your smart contract functions.

-Let's call some of them from the Buidler console:
+Let's call some of them from the Buidler console.
+Copy and paste the following code:

 ```js
 const Token = await ethers.getContractFactory("Token");